Uefi1/esp32_Bitcoin_Puzzle/README.md

 1. Make sure your device is connected to power or a computer.
 2. Now open Wi-Fi, find the BitcoinPuzzle access point, and connect to it using the default password BitPuzzle, unless you changed the access point and password in the source code.
 3. Next open a browser and go to the address 192.168.4.1.
 You will land on a page where you can enter the ranges and the address you're looking for in the puzzle.
-After that, click Start, and your ESP32 will begin working.
+After that, click Start, and your ESP32 will begin working:

 ![Image](https://github.com/user-attachments/assets/9786de5a-ccdd-4d9a-8044-58a96964674c)